Devolution is Dead

 Make your voice heard

-Join us in calling for our political leaders to demand that Section 9 is repealed and control is returned to Stormont before an Executive is formed after the next election.
+Join us in calling for our political leaders to demand that Section 9 is repealed and control is returned to Stormont before an Executive is formed.

 Sign our open leader to the leaders of the Executive parties below